ECronin1973/programming-for-data-analytics/project/README.md

 ### 📑 Reviewer Takeaway
 This step confirmed that **weather gaps were largely random (MCAR)**, while **flight data missingness was systematic (MAR/MNAR)**, reflecting operational reporting practices.
-By classifying missingness before cleaning, and grounding those classifications in published literature, the workflow ensured that later strategies — coercion, imputation, flooring, and schema enforcement — would be **traceable, reproducible, and reviewer‑friendly**.
+By classifying missingness prior to cleaning and grounding these classifications in published literature, the workflow ensured that subsequent strategies such as coercion, imputation, flooring, and schema enforcement would be traceable, reproducible, and accessible for reviewers.
 Without this diagnostic stage, cleaning could have introduced hidden bias or misrepresented operational realities.

 ---

 ## 9. Cleaning Approach Taken in This Project

-With missingness classified and understood in Step 7, the next stage focused on **data cleaning**.
+After classifying and understanding missingness in Step 7, the subsequent stage addressed data cleaning.
-This strategy was deliberately conservative and transparent, prioritising reproducibility and reviewer clarity over complex imputation.
+The adopted strategy was intentionally conservative and transparent, prioritising reproducibility and clarity for reviewers over the use of complex imputation methods.
-Cleaning was applied before schema enforcement, ensuring datasets were consistent, auditable, and compatible with weather data aggregated at hourly intervals.
+Data cleaning was performed prior to schema enforcement to ensure that datasets remained consistent, auditable, and compatible with weather data aggregated at hourly intervals.

 ```text
 Raw Data